Learn eight reasons why understanding the difference supports meditation practice

 4) When we sit to focus on our breath, we know to attend with a light touch, dropping our spotlight of attention onto the place where the sensations arise.

-7) We better understand the workings of mind so we no longer berate ourselves when the mind wanders, as this is how we have been unknowingly training our attention to behave.
+7) We better understand the workings of mind so we no longer berate ourselves when the mind wanders, recognising that this is how we have been unknowingly allowing our attention to behave.

-8) We use the knowledge as a reason to regularly sit.
+8) We use this knowledge as a reason to regularly sit.
 The more we sit, the faster our attention is trained to sit still and the mind becomes increasingly stable.

 Then one day we let go of attending to the meditation object and simply notice sensations that come and go in awareness, even if just for a few moments.